youhane/kocchiyomi/README.md

   ![image](./images/12.png)

-On top of the page, there are the pages, so we can move to another page by clicking one of the number above.
-Other than that, user can also move to the next page by swiping to left or right.
-There’s also an underline below the number to show which page is the user in
+On top of the page, we use tabs to show the list of pages available, so we can move to another page by clicking one of the number above.
+Other than that, we use pager so that the user can move to the next page by swiping to left or right.
+There’s also an underline below the number to show which page is the user in.

 6. Browse Page